SGcoder120/QuickNotes/README.md

 ## Features to add

 - Add date created and last edited date on each note
-- Add a cool bcakground image
+- Add a cool background image
 - Add Quick Notes icon
 - Move around order of notes
 - Notes trash can